syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

 For more detailed guidance, refer to the [documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-8.0) on hosting and deploying Blazor applications.

-## Microsoft excel limitation while exporting millions of records to excel file format
+## Microsoft Excel limitation while exporting millions of records to excel file format

 Microsoft Excel supports a maximum of 1,048,576 rows per sheet.
 Therefore, it is not feasible to export millions of records into a single Excel file due to this limitation.
 For handling large datasets, consider exporting data in formats such as CSV (Comma-Separated Values), which can efficiently manage larger volumes of data.
 For more details on Microsoft Excel's specifications and limits, you can refer to the official [documentation](https://support.microsoft.com/en-gb/office/excel-specifications-and-limits-1672b34d-7043-467e-8e27-269d656771c3).